 Visiting the Glyptotek Museum in Copenhagen – Travel Photo Mondays

-Such an unusual name that represents one of Copenhagen’s finest museums, the Glyptotek Museum sits in regal splendor just on the edge of the famous Tivoli Gardens and the main train station.
+Such an unusual name that represents one of Copenhagen’s finest museums, the Glyptotek Museum sits in regal splendor just on the edge of the famous Tivoli Gardens and the main train station and is one of the popular attractions of Copenhagen to visit.
 Created by its founder, Carl Jacobson from Carlsberg beer, he donated his personal art collection to the Danish government.
 Inspired by the original Glyptotek in Munich, Jacobson, wanted to create his version of the Greek Glypto or ‘sculpture’ temple in central Copenhagen.
 Carlsberg envisioned a grand museum to be built in central Copenhagen to house his extensive collection of the world’s largest ancient art in Northern Europe.
 The extensive collection consists of mostly ancient artifacts, pottery, sculpture and fine paintings of Greek, Etruscan, Egyptian and Roman pieces.
 There is also a wonderful selection of European painters, French Impressionist and Post Impressionist paintings along with a gallery of paintings from Denmark’s golden age of art. some .

 The museum is a real jewel to visit even if you are not a regular museum admirer because of the magnificent architecture, scenic views from the roof and stunning interior spaces.
 The artwork are presented in beautiful rooms that give you an idea of the environment where the artwork was found.
 Some rooms present the excavations with nice graphics and photography to show the excavations, while the smaller galleries are intimate and feel like you were in a private home.
 If you love to visit unique museums of the world, then the Glyptotek museum is a special place for fine art, sculpture and antiquities.